fealty/Xenos/Specifications/Xenos.md

 #### Modules

 Modules are named scopes that list available code and data items.
-Every Xenos program has one master module that serves as the starting point to compilation, and every module thereafter must be processed once regardless of how many times the module is imported elsewhere.
+Every Xenos program has one master module that serves as the starting point to compilation, and every module thereafter must be processed only once, regardless of how many modules import each module.
 By recursively following import declarations, implementations build acyclic dependency trees for Xenos programs.
 Implementations must detect and emit errors when they encounter cycles between modules.

 #### Namespaces

 Namespaces are a logical abstraction for grouping available data and code into hierarchies.
 By this definition, the specification treats modules as namespaces in addition to physical directories and available library data.
 The dot is used to separate namespaces.
 For example, given the source file `./Frost Test/Shaping.xs`, implementations will determine that the Shaping module resides within the `Frost_Test.Shaping` namespace.
-Implementations must maintain lists of all namespaces available in referenced libraries and the physical structure of the current project.
+Implementations must maintain lists of all namespaces available in referenced libraries and in the physical structure of the current project.

 ## Syntax